score-json/nlohmann_json/TSF/README.md

     In case that it is determined that these workflows should be deleted also in the documented copy of ``nlohmann/json``, then the validator ``check_artifact_exists`` and all its occurrences must be adapted accordingly.

 * ``ChangeLog.md``
-    It must be ensured that the changes of the update are properly described in the file ``ChangeLog.md``.
+    It must be ensured that the changes of the new release of nlohmann/json are properly described in the file ``ChangeLog.md``.

 ### Necessary adaptations